Firaoll77/Color-Changer/README.md

-# Color-Changer
+# Simple Color-Changer

-This is simple project that randomize and control colors based on given button
+This is simple project that randomize and control colors based on given button .